Astroua/TurbuStat/docs/tutorials/metrics/scf_example.rst

     >>> scf_fid = SCF(cube_fid, size=11).run()  # doctest: +SKIP
     >>> scf = SCF_Distance(cube_fid, cube, fiducial_model=scf_fid)  # doctest: +SKIP

 It is critical that the lags used in `~turbustat.statistics.SCF` match the common set of lags that are used in `~turbustat.statistics.SCF_Distance`.
-Also note that the data still needs to be passed to `~turbustat.statistics.SCF_Distance`.
+Also note that the data still need to be passed to `~turbustat.statistics.SCF_Distance`.